LocationGroningen, The Netherlands

 ClientProper-Stok Woningen B.V.

-From the architect.
+Text description provided by the architects.
 The former water supply company site on Bloemsingel is part of the City of Groningen’s housing construction campaign The Intense City.
 This building festival covers multiple sites in the city centre, whose infill will enrich the diversity of functions.
 One theme of the festival is “parochial space”, a semi-public space inside an urban block.
 The location as a whole is typified by the adjacent electricity substation which is listed as an architectural monument, and the ample public green space on the banks of the Ooster Hamrikkanaal (canal).

 Connection from square to courtyard